jrios6/DLND-Machine-Translation/README.md

 # DLND Machine Translation

 ## Submission for Udacity DLND Project 4
-A [Sequence to Sequence model](https://www.tensorflow.org/tutorials/seq2seq) trained on a dataset of 137861 English and French sentences that can translate new sentences from English to French.
+A [Sequence to Sequence model](https://www.tensorflow.org/tutorials/seq2seq) trained on a dataset of 137861 English and French sentences that can translate new sentences from English to French, built with TensorFlow.
 <br>

 ### Hyperparameters